 A: Slippers!

 If the thought of jogging makes you groan louder than you did after reading the punchline above, we’ve got some good news.
-Many simple jumping exercises deliver all the benefits of running, such as preventing heart disease, diabetes and improving our immune systems.
+Many simple jumping exercises deliver all the benefits of running, such as preventing heart disease and type 2 diabetes and improving your immune system

 Try it out every other day for a few minutes.
 You’ll see your fitness and strength improve surprisingly quickly.
 No running shoes required!